michael-graber/michael-graber.github.io/content/authors/admin/_index.md

 I am a senior researcher at Statistics Norway.
 My research combines economic theory with causal empirical methods and administrative data to study economic inequality, tax policy, and labor markets.

-**Affiliations:** Norwegian Fiscal Studies at the University of Oslo; Visiting Researcher at BI Norwegian Business School; Affiliate at CESifo Network.
+I am also affiliated with Norwegian Fiscal Studies at the University of Oslo, a visiting researcher at BI Norwegian Business School, and an affiliate of CESifo.